 1. LET THEM PAINT!
 My daughter has spent hours painting.
 I don’t mean at one time.
 She’s only two.
 But she definitely gets her paint on.
-We recently hung an oversized canvas on the wall in the playhouse and it’s been a fantastic visual invitation for her to paint, paint, paint.
+We recently hung a large canvas on the wall in the playhouse and it’s been a fantastic visual invitation for her to paint, paint, paint.
 I got a few of these canvases marked down 90% at Aaron Brothers.
 If you ever see them on sale, don’t hesitate.
 I wish I had gotten more.
 You can put them on the grass or a tarp for a play date, hand out brushes and rollers and the kids will love it.
 The big size is really appealing to little ones.

 2. Making Salt Dough is super easy.
 It’s one cup water, one cup salt, two cups flour.
 You can read a post I did about it here.

 3. Oh, how I love water beads.
 These things are so freaking cool.
 I may like playing with them slightly more than Gigi but I am confident when D gets old enough she will love them even more.
 They are so bouncy and colorful.
 They are really hard to resist.
 Plus you can reuse them, which is pretty amazing.
 Read more about what we did with water beads here.

 4. Planting a garden is super fun for kids.
 We made a whole day of it and Gigi loved it.
 Truth be told, our garden is…kinda…welll…dead at the moment.
 But we really enjoyed planting it and if I had a greener thumb I’m sure it would be awesome.